 According to a HuffPost/YouGov poll from last week, 41 percent of U.S. adults admitted – admitted – to not reading a fiction book in the past year, while 28 percent said they had not read a book of any kind.

 I don’t point this out in a cloying attempt to lavish a smarmy air of literary superiority on an audience who is, after all, reading what I’m writing.
 I understand that finishing a novel takes time and energy, and most people just don’t have enough of either to sit down and sift through In One Person.
-They’re filing their tax returns, playing with their children, mowing the lawn, or having a glass of wine.
-And among those who have the time and the energy, and who aren’t busily going about those other tasks, half wouldn’t make it five minutes into a book without pulling out their cellphones in order to instagram a picture of themselves reading it (#JohnIrving #Postmodernamericanlit).
+They’re filing their tax returns, playing with their children, watering the lawn, or having a glass of wine.
+And among those who have the time and the energy, and who aren’t busily going about those other tasks, half wouldn’t make it five minutes into a book without pulling out their cellphones in order to Instagram a picture of themselves reading it (#JohnIrving #Postmodernamericanlit).

 But the novel will never die.

 It is immortal because human beings just haven’t found – and perhaps never will discover – a form of storytelling and expression that reveals the workings of a mind and heart the way a well-crafted novel does.
-It is a wholly pre-technological medium: a succession of monochrome sheets bearing arranged chunks of curly cuneiform.
+It is a wholly pre-technological medium: a succession of monochrome sheets bearing arranged chunks of curled cuneiform.
 Yet through these lines you connect with another psyche trimmed of its gender, age, epoch, social class, and ethnic identity.
 The author may’ve been dead a hundred years.
 Still when you finish the last page you want to keep the conversation going – to write to them, to have coffee with them.
 “Tell me more about…”.

 For all of their charms, songs, sculptures, movies – they do not have that power.
 Novels, which are written alone and in silence, and are savored by readers in the same way, are not in danger of going so long as people are still around.